How to Catch Blue Swimmer Crabs

 The only problem with this method is what to do with the crab once you have it firmly in you grasp.
 A floating tub if you are free diving is the best method but for those on scuba gear then a strong catch bag will be your best option, and one that does not allow the crabs to get their claws out to keep on nipping you.

-Most commonly known as blue swimmer crab or blue manna crab depending on where you catch them (and possibly your age!), these crabs are a very prolific species that inhabit coastal waters practically all around Australia and the Indo Pacific.
+Most commonly known as blue swimmer crab, these crabs are a very prolific species that inhabit coastal waters practically all around Australia and the Indo-Pacific.
 But for us here in WA, there are a couple of well known hot spots for blue swimmers.

-Without doubt the Peel and Harvey Estuaries near Mandurah are the most famous for their runs of crabs, but the Swan River is home to bigger and tastier specimens.
-Cockburn Sound supports a productive commercial fishery and, for those in the know, a very productive recreational fishery.
+Without a doubt, the Peel-Harvey Estuary near Mandurah are the most famous for their runs of crabs, but the Swan River is home to bigger and tastier specimens.

 Where to Catch Blue Swimmer Crabs

 Found from the Northern Territory border in the north to the South Australian border in the south, although they are most common between Albany and Karratha.
 They are found mainly in the lower reaches of estuaries but also sheltered bays and some inshore waters.
 They are most often associated with sandy bottoms as they hide in the sand during the day.